Got fleas? That bites – literally!

 The only tick collar that detaches and kills fleas and ticks effectively, the Preventic Tick Collar is a great complement to a topical flea treatment program.
 Each collar is effective for three months, so 2 collars provides a convenient 6 months of protection.

 We recommend the Preventic Tick Collar – View on Amazon

-We recommend Capstar Flea Treatment Tablets ($22.40 for 6 tablets) – View on Amazon
+We recommend Capstar Flea Treatment Tablets – View on Amazon

 Whether you choose to use natural flea eradication methods, hire a professional pest control company or use a flea control product that you buy from your local veterinarian or a store, you should always be vigilant in your pest control.
 Flea populations can quickly return when only a few fleas are left alive, so it is crucial that you continue treatment procedures even after all signs of fleas have gone.

 After (or hopefully before) eradication comes prevention.
 Continue to vacuum every other day, wash bedding in hot water once a week, and treat your dog regularly, whether that be one of the natural remedies listed, or a chemical, vet-prescribed or over-the-counter treatment.
 If an over-the-counter treatment is your prevention route of choice, here are a few of our favorites and you can also read our comparison of Advantage vs. Frontline.

 Advantage Topical Flea Treatment For Dogs